Harpo3/archsimian/README.md

 X:\$Replace($lower(<Artist>), ,_)\$Replace($lower(<Album>), ,_)\<Track#:2>_-_$Replace($lower(<Artist>), ,_)_-_$Replace($lower(<Title>), ,_)

-More on AutoOrganize filename changing here.
+More on AutoOrganize filename changing here: <html>https://www.mediamonkey.com/sw/webhelp/frame/index.html?configuringdirectoryandfileformats.htm</html>

 MM4 Installation in the VM – Install MM4 Gold and enter your license verification, then install .mmip scripts for Backup 6.0, Update Location of Files in Database, and ImportM3U.
 To use your original MM.DB and ini files in the VM, locate them, back them up and (with VM version of MM4 closed) copy it to the VM location replacing the one created at install, then open MM4 in the VM and modify the file location pointers.
 To do that, you can use the script “Update Location of Files in Database.”
 If you set up guest additions in the VM, you should have the new drive number.
 Select the old and new paths, then check “Update paths in database only for files that exist at new location.”
 Do not copy files.